advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 This means that even "dog" can be understood as an real object, there are some properties of "dog", that nobody, even reality itself, has access to.

-Therefore, no Inside Theory is philosophically sound.
+Therefore, no Inside Theory is philosophically sound, but merely illusions.